Achronus/data-exploration/retail-customer-analysis/README.md

 ![Final Visualisation](https://github.com/Achronus/data-exploration/blob/main/retail-customer-analysis/figs/main-barchart.png)

-In our final analysis, we have 7 main clusters - the first four relate to our core data and the last 3 outliers.
+In our final analysis, we have 7 main clusters - the first 4 relate to our core data and the last 3 outliers.

+We overlay the mean of our features (Monetary Value, Frequency, and Recency) over the bars for comparison.
+Each cluster is labelled with an advised action based on the analysis discussed in the [analysis.ipynb](https://github.com/Achronus/data-exploration/blob/main/retail-customer-analysis/analysis.ipynb) notebook.